Understanding Phimosis

 Phimosis can manifest in various ways, with symptoms ranging from mild discomfort to significant pain and inflammation.
 Some common signs to watch for include:

-Redness and discoloration of the foreskin, often due to irritation or infection
+- Redness and discolouration of the foreskin, often due to irritation or infection

 While phimosis itself may not pose significant problems during urination, it can lead to complications such as infections or inflammatory changes in the foreskin.
 However, the primary reason individuals seek medical attention is often pain or discomfort during sexual activity or inflammation following intercourse.